Harmonic Representation of Spherical Functions edit page

 isReal: true

 This function has the cut off degree \(M=1\).
 As a rule of thumb: smooth functions require only a small cut off degree whereas functions with jumps or sharp edges requires a high cut off degree.
-If the cut off degree is choosen to small truncation error in the form of high order oscillations are observable like in the following demonstration for the cut off degrees \(M=64\) and \(M=32\).
+If the cut off degree is chosen to small truncation error in the form of high order oscillations are observable like in the following demonstration for the cut off degrees \(M=64\) and \(M=32\).

 sF = sqrt(abs(S2Fun.smiley('bandwidth',256)));